cncf/tag-security/security-whitepaper/cnsmap/README.md

 ### Hosting

-The current mirror is hosted on [Vercel](https://vercel.com/).
-However, because of organizational restrictions on Vercel accounts, the code is currently hosted from [lumjjb/cnsmap](https://github.com/lumjjb/cnsmap) which tracks the upstream branch with eventual consistency.
+The current cnsmap is hosted on [Netlify](https://netlify.com/), as part of the CNCF account for account `cncf-sig-security` (not yet updated to TAG).
+The site tracks the cnsmap branch and deploys on new commits.